Skip to Content

 Because liquor labels contain critical information that identifies the contents and producers of the product, they are highly regulated by the federal and state governments.

-After obtaining a COLA, it’s time to get state specific, as nearly 40 states have their own product registration requirements, including some that require yearly renewal.
-Many states also collect distributor information to manage franchise restrictions, such as documenting the approved territories for distributors or establishing a record of existing relationships in case a party wants to adjust their agreement in the future.
+After obtaining a Certificate of Label Approval (COLA) at the federal level, it's time to get state-specific.
+Nearly 40 states have their own product registration requirements, including some that require yearly renewal.
+Many states also collect distributor information to manage franchise restrictions.
+This could involve documenting the approved territories for distributors or establishing a record of existing relationships in case a party needs to adjust their agreement in the future.

-Control States In control states, government agencies take over one of the standard “tiers” of the three-tier system.
+In control states, government agencies take over one of the standard "tiers" of the three-tier system.
 Most often, state agencies will act as the wholesaler.
 In 13 jurisdictions, the state also manages or operates retail stores.
-All states that use a control system apply it to sales and distribution of spirits products.
+All states that use a control system apply it to the sales and distribution of spirits.

-There are some important differences between selling to a private business and selling your product to a government entity.
+There are some essential differences between selling your product to a private business and to a government entity.
 A license may not be necessary when selling to control boards, though you must still be recognized as a potential supplier by the state.

-The key distinction is that you must “list” your products with the state, convincing them of the value and marketability of your products, much like you might need to do with a private wholesaler in other states.
-This listing process can be complicated and involve additional steps to achieve.
-As part of listing, you may need to use a registered in-state representative when submitting quotes to the state.
-States will only accept quotes during specific time periods, and each product category will need to meet specific criteria.
+The key distinction is that you must "list" your products with the state, convincing them of your product's value and marketability, similar to how you do with a private wholesaler in other states.
+This listing process can be complicated and involves additional steps to achieve.
+As part of the listing process, you may need to use a registered in-state representative when submitting quotes to the state.
+States will only accept quotes during specific time periods, and each product category must meet particular criteria.

-Selling into a control state may seem like a headache but interacting directly with a state agency can have its upsides.
-Because a supplier will list their products directly with the state, they will not need to file a brand/label registration for those products beyond the listing process.
+Selling into a control state may seem like a headache, but interacting directly with a state agency can have its upsides.
+Because a supplier lists their products directly with the state, they do not need to file a brand/label registration for those products beyond the listing process.
 Further, the state does not need to receive regular shipping reports on those distributions because sales are already distributed directly by the state agency.

 distributor